Posted on October 9, 2017

 Silver Reed EX-66 (above)

-The best Silver Reed EX series machines are the ones depicted on this South African advertising card:
+The pick of the very many EX series machines that Silver Reed produced (or had produced for them) over the years are the ones depicted on this South African advertising card:

 Psst.
 Wanna buy another “great” typewriter …